FSDonnelly/Word-Guess-Game/README.md

 - seek profesional help

 #Contributions and Maintinance
-- I wpuld like to acknowledge Triliogy UCSD Coding Boot Camp as well as Travis Thompson and TA Jacob Janank for teaching me what was needed to complete this project.
+- I would like to acknowledge Triliogy UCSD Extension Coding Boot Camp as well as my instructor Travis Thompson and TA Jacob Janank for teaching me what was needed to complete this project.
-- Of course Google, YouTube, Bootstrp4, FontAwesome all provided assistance and materials.
+- Of course Google, YouTube, Bootstrap4, FontAwesome all provided assistance and materials.
 - I will be updating the project to look better and offer more interaction and diffuclty in the future.....
 STAY TUNED!!!